agata-anastazja/pytodo/README.md

 Prerequisites

-to run this you need to have created a database named agatasumowska2
+to run this you need to insert a new connection string that connects to your local database following the pattern:
+'postgresql://my_user:my_password@localhost:portNumber/nameOfDB'

 To run locally